 The first thing I saw by Steve McQueen was Deadpan, the short film that was part of his Turner Prize winning exhibition in 1999.
 In it McQueen himself stands in front of a dilapidated shack, the facade of which falls down onto him although he remains unharmed due to the precise positioning of an empty window frame from that passes around him as the rest crashes to the ground.
 The shot is then repeated from numerous camera angles.
 The piece was a direct reference to Steamboat Bill Jnr, the 1928 Buster Keaton film that stages the same stunt.
 It was clear then that here was an artist that knew cinema.

 From the beginning of his career as a movie director, starting with Hunger in 2008, McQueen has used both his aesthetic and his filmic eye to give us films that are original and artistic in their approach.
-Both Hunger and 2011’s Shame presented themselves as dramas but beyond that defied any easy classification, especially the latter that was an enthralling depiction of sex addiction that felt a lot more like a profound experience than a night out at the flicks.
-Twelve Years a Slave, his Oscar winner from 2013, felt a little more like a typical film though if only as the type of film that typically wins Oscars.
-This is to take nothing away from this powerful movie about slavery and repression but it was a little more conventional than his previous filmography.
+Both Hunger and 2011’s Shame presented themselves as dramas but beyond that defied any easy classification, especially the latter that was an enthralling depiction of sex addiction that felt a lot more like a profound contemplative experience than a night out at the flicks.
+Twelve Years a Slave, his Oscar winner from 2013, felt a little more like a standard film, which is to take nothing away from this powerful movie about slavery and repression but it was a little more conventional than his previous filmography.
 Now with Widows McQueen has made a film that is a proper genre piece but just as with Deadpan two decades ago, he has shown that conforming to pre-existing cinematic conventions does not mean he has had to compromise his artistry or vision in any way.

 The filming and framing is superb too.
 There is one significant conversation that takes place between a couple of the supporting players; a politician and his wife, where the woman justifiably scolds him in a commanding and empowered way despite being silent and amenable toward him at every other point in the film.
 The dialogue takes place inside a moving car but at no point do we see inside the vehicle, only hearing the words instead.
 In that short scene we learn everything we need to know about the difference between the woman that people see and the one that literally exists behind closed doors, while also getting a very different perspective on the man in question too.
 It isn’t about the moment that plays out on screen, it is about every moment in those two people’s lives that doesn’t.
 This is just one example of how the director paints his portraits with the camera rather than pointing the lens and clicking a button.
 If a picture says a thousand words then McQueen shows that the angle and simple composition of a shot can say a thousand more.
 It isn’t as contrived as mise en scène, it is something else entirely.